JoaoMLViegas/team_generator/README.md

 - Ratings for Balance: Includes a rating system (1-10) for players to ensure balanced team creation.
 - Menu Interface: Intuitive menu for navigating program options.
 - (in development...)
 Add option to generate teams without balance considerations
+- (in development...)
+Allow only a selection of stored players to be used while generating from stored players (now all stored players are used)

 ## **Getting Started**
 ### Prerequisites